wtsi-hgi/hgc-tools/README.md

 	  -v              --verbose                Enable verbose output.
 	  -y              --publish                Automatically publish new capsule.

--- hgc-deploy: Run a capsule based on an exising template.
+-- hgc-deploy: Run a capsule based on an exising template (intended to be installed suid root).

 		Launch a Mercury capsule.
 		Usage: hgc-deploy [Option...] capsule